-Acronis True Image OEM splits a backup into files with a size of 2GB when backing up directly to an FTP server.
-If you back up to a hard disk with the aim of transferring the backup to an FTP later, split the backup into files of 2GB each by setting the desired file size in the backup options.
-Otherwise, the recovery will not be possible.
+Because of this, Acronis True Image OEM splits a backup into files with a size of 2GB when backing up directly to an FTP server.
+If you back up to a hard disk with the aim of transferring the backup to an FTP later, you may split the backup into files of 2GB each by setting the desired file size in the backup options.